alchemyplatform/aa-sdk/site/using-smart-accounts/enhanced-apis/nft.md

 head:
   - - meta
     - property: og:title
-      content: How to Fetch a Smart Account's NFTs
+      content: How to fetch a Smart Account's NFTs
   - - meta
     - name: description
       content: Follow this guide to fetch a smart account's NFTs with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.